The

 In addition to that program's regular repertoire of Bach, Chopin and Brahms, she embarked on another modern work,

-Gian-Carlo Menotti's Ricercare and Toccata, on a
+Gian-Carlo Menotti's Ricercare and Toccata

 theme from The Old Maid and the Thief.
 Menotti had long been a favorite